AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/Frame.md

 FrameAttributeType.Frame Property
 =================================
-AutomationML 2.1 APIGets and sets the frame values for this FrameAttribute
+Gets and sets the frame values for this FrameAttribute

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)